Screenwriting Tips For Low Budget Filmmaking by Adam Patel

 I started screenwriting when I was ten.
 I wrote epic stories that took place in weird and wonderful worlds.
 They were both spectacular and breath-taking.
 The only problem was that they would have required a budget in the hundreds of millions to produce.

-About two years ago, I got a punch in the face from the fist of reality, and became a producer because I realised something very important.
+About two years ago, I got a punch in the face from the fist of reality, and became a producer because I realized something very important.
 In independent film, he who controls the money, makes the rules.
 Literally – you can have anything if you can pay for it.

 Producing changed the way I thought about writing.
-And here I share with you my tips on writing for low budget, based on mistakes I’ve made.
+And here I share with you my screenwriting tips on writing for low budget, based on mistakes I’ve made.

 Screenwriting Tips For Low Budget Filmmaking